How Rental Car Coverage Works After an Accident

 Typical Coverage Limits

-- Maximum days.
-Policies often cap rental coverage at 30 days total.
-If your repair takes longer — common with supplements and parts delays — you're on your own after day 30.
+- Maximum days: Policies often cap rental at 30 total days.
+If the repair runs long due to supplements or parts delays, you're on your own after that.

-Check your declarations page before the accident happens.
-Adding rental coverage typically costs $20-50 per year — one of the cheapest add-ons available.
+Check your declarations page before an accident happens.
+Rental coverage typically runs $20 to $50 per year.
+It's one of the cheaper add-ons available.

 Rental Coverage Under a Third-Party Claim